 Believe it or not, earning good grades and a decent score on the MCAT—however challenging they may prove—are only the beginning to landing a spot in the medical school of your dreams.
 Extracurriculars boost med school applicants and can make the difference in acceptance or rejection.
 Before I go on, let me reassure you that you needn't freak out (unless [...]

 Sooo, what does the AMCAS medical school application look like?
-It's more than an application The AMCAS medical school application is not simply an application, like, say something you’d fill out to work at the local Subway or Kinkos or even a college application you’ve likely filled out in the past.
-It's an entire packet designed by you, [...]
+Check out what's in the AMCAS med school application packet!
+It's more than an application The AMCAS medical school application is not simply an application, like, say something you’d fill out to work at the local Subway or Kinkos or even a college application you’ve likely [...]

 When to apply to medical school...here's a quick and simple answer!
 Want to apply to medical school?
 It boils down to three main steps: (1) Deciding on the medical school program(s) you want to pursue (2) Taking the MCAT; working hard in pre-med classes (3) Applying to the schools you want to attend Deciding on a medical [...]